You are currently browsing the category archive for the 'novels' category.

 One thing I can promise: The book will be Lakeshore #8 (after the March 2010 release of The Summer Hideaway).

-It’s Frustrated Reader month in my in-box.
+It’s Frustrated Reader time in my in-box.
 Definitely the most frequently asked question is this:

 A: WARNING.
 There are bound to be a few spoilers in my reply.
 If spoilers bother you, please don’t read!
 If you don’t mind the spoilers, hold down the mouse button and roll over the hidden parts of the reply to highlight and reveal the text (I’ve written it in white font).